jahwin/wecodefy/README.md

  Lang::init()->setLocale('fr-fr');
 ```
 <p>
-   This the way of making transilation in your different keywords:
+   This the way of making translation in your different keywords:
 <p>

 ```php